How business lawsuit insurance can protect you

-Your IT consulting company is working on a cloud migration for a new client.
+Your IT consulting company is working on a database migration for a new client.
 When the project is finished, the client notices that certain files have gone missing.
 They accuse your employees of negligence, and sue your company for the damages.
 With an errors and omissions policy, any judgment against you would be covered.

 Any small business that provides services or expert advice should consider an E&O insurance policy.